-Pegboards are a reliable and time-honored way to keep supplies organized, and they can be decorative too.
-To make your pegboard standout from the one you might see in a garage or workshop, paint it an attractive color.
-You can add a fun frame to the perimeter of the entire board, then use smaller frames to section off types of supplies.Continue to 3 of 15 below.
+Pegboards are a highly functional way to keep supplies organized, and they can be decorative too.
+To make your pegboard stand out from the plain ones you might see in a garage or workshop, paint it an attractive color that coordinates with your craft room.
+You can even frame the whole pegboard and then use smaller frames to section off groups of craft supplies.Continue to 3 of 15 below.